tanshen/fast-rcnn/README.md

 - For trouble-shooting, see the bottom of this file.

 ## Preparing Dataset
-You may want to compare with similar steps listed at [Train Fast-RCNN on Another Dataset](https://github.com/zeyuanxy/fast-rcnn/tree/master/help/train) and [How to train fast rcnn on imagenet](http://sunshineatnoon.github.io/Train-fast-rcnn-model-on-imagenet-without-matlab/)).
+You may want to compare with similar steps listed on [Train Fast-RCNN on Another Dataset](https://github.com/zeyuanxy/fast-rcnn/tree/master/help/train) and [How to train fast rcnn on imagenet](http://sunshineatnoon.github.io/Train-fast-rcnn-model-on-imagenet-without-matlab/).
 Below is my dataset directory:
 ```
 kaggle
 |-- data